robertorcosta/azure-docs.pt-br/articles/virtual-machines/linux/create-upload-centos.md

     logout
     ```

-14. Clique em **ação-> desligar** no Gerenciador do Hyper-V. Agora, seu VHD Linux está pronto para ser carregado no Azure.
+14. Clique em **Ação -> Desligar** no Gerenciador do Hyper-V. Agora, seu VHD Linux está pronto para ser carregado no Azure.

 ## <a name="next-steps"></a>Próximas etapas